Programs & Services

 Mission & Vision

 Since 1993, the mission of School on Wheels has never wavered: to enhance educational opportunities for children who are experiencing homelessness from kindergarten through twelfth grade.
-Our goal is to shrink the gaps in their education and provide them with the highest level of education possible.
-Our program serves as a consistent support system for our students at a time of great stress and fear.
+Our goal is to shrink the gaps in their learning and provide them with the highest level of education possible.
+Our program serves as a consistent support system for our students during a time of great stress and fear.

 School on Wheels was founded in 1993 by Agnes Stevens, a retired schoolteacher, who understood the importance of education to students devastated by homelessness - and the unique challenges they face.
 We were then, and we remain, the only organization in Southern California dedicated exclusively to the educational needs of this fragile population.

 Trust, integrity, innovation, flexibility, passion, and teamwork—these core values represent what we believe in, what we stand for, and how we approach everything we do.
 They determine how we treat each other, our students, volunteers, donors, partners, and the communities we serve.
 We measure our success by how well we live up to these values.
 We embrace people from all backgrounds, cultures, citizenships, experiences, and viewpoints.

 Our staff and volunteers work hard to remove the barriers that stand between our students and their education.
 After ten weeks of tutoring, two thirds of our students improved their assessment scores by a grade level or more.